JProuvost/Node-Project/README.md

 This project was developped with Travis-CI as CI support.

-For every push on the master branch, Travis verify if the project builds properly, if the scripts work accordingly and push the new docker image to docker hub.
+For every push on the master branch, Travis verifies if the project builds properly, if the scripts work accordingly and push the new docker image to docker hub.

 ## Deployment with Heroku

 The app is deployed on Heroku [here](https://ecenodeproject.herokuapp.com/login)

-Heroku deploys automatically the new version aafter each succesful push on the master branch that satisfies the test realised by Travis.
+Heroku deploys automatically the new version after each successful push on the master branch that satisfies the test realised by Travis.
 ## Contributors

 [**Jean Prouvost**](https://github.com/JProuvost) (SI 04)